 Post-harvest losses in horticultural crops represent a major constraint to global food and nutritional security, farmer income, and sustainable agricultural development.
 Fruits and vegetables are highly perishable due to their high moisture content, delicate tissues, and continued physiological and biochemical activities after harvest, making them vulnerable to significant quantitative and qualitative losses.
 It is estimated that 10–50% of horticultural produce is lost at various post-harvest stages, particularly in developing countries where infrastructure, cold chain facilities, and market access remain inadequate.
 This review critically examines the magnitude, causes, and stages of post-harvest losses in horticultural crops, with emphasis on biological and physiological processes such as respiration, ethylene production, enzymatic activity, and microbial spoilage, as well as physical damage, improper handling, transportation constraints, and socio-economic factors.

-The paper highlights stage-wise management and loss reduction strategies, including harvesting at optimum maturity, scientific handling and grading, improved packaging, pre-cooling, cold storage, controlled and modified atmosphere storage, sanitation, and moisture management.
+The paper highlights stage-wise management and loss-reduction strategies, including harvesting at optimal maturity, scientific handling and grading, improved packaging, pre-cooling, cold storage, controlled- and modified-atmosphere storage, sanitation, and moisture management.
 The role of value addition and processing in minimizing wastage and enhancing economic returns is also discussed.
 Furthermore, the importance of policy and institutional support, investment in cold chain infrastructure, market linkages, quality standards, and farmer training is emphasized.
-Emerging technologies such as smart sensors, Internet of Things (IoT)-based cold chain monitoring, biocontrol agents, and nanotechnology-enabled packaging are reviewed for their potential to extend shelf life and improve supply chain efficiency.
+Emerging technologies such as smart sensors, Internet of Things (IoT)-based cold-chain monitoring, biocontrol agents, and nanotechnology-enabled packaging are reviewed for their potential to extend shelf life and improve supply-chain efficiency.
 Despite these advancements, challenges related to high investment costs, lack of skilled manpower, and limited accessibility for smallholder farmers persist.
 The review concludes that an integrated, multidisciplinary approach combining technological innovation, capacity building, and supportive policies is essential for sustainable reduction of post-harvest losses in horticultural crops.

 Keywords: Post-harvest losses, Horticultural crops, Cold chain management, Storage and handling, Value addition